SkyGrid

 The Problem

 There's no established playbook for designing drone traffic management software.
 When Boeing's SkyGrid brought me on as the sole designer in 2019, we were building a product for an industry that was still being invented.
 The challenge wasn't just UX — it was figuring out what the product needed to be in the first place.
+As the only designer on the team, I owned the end-to-end experience from early research to launch.
+From interviewing our potential customers, I learned how they would utilize drone operations in their businesses, and created the experience based on their feedback.

 Project result